-The detector response is non-uniform across bands with the lowest sensitivity, found in bands at the upper and lower limits of each detector.
+The detector response is non-uniform across each of the bands.
+The lowest sensitivity is found in bands at the upper and lower limits of each detector.
 These bands have high calibration gains and noisy data may result in spikes in the radiometrically calibrated data.
 The normalised sensitivity (sensitivity for each band divided by maximum sensitivity for detector) is calculated, as shown in Figure 4.
 Bands with a sensitivity lower than a given threshold are marked as bad.
 Thresholds of <10 % and <30 % are used to mask out bands in the VNIR and SWIR regions respectively.
 Separate thresholds are used for the VNIR and SWIR regions due to the different characteristics of each detector.